Minors & Certificates

 What is Organizational Leadership?

-Organizational leadership is an interdisciplinary program that combines a liberal arts education and selective business subjects with es, guest lectures and seminars in leadership.
+Organizational leadership is an interdisciplinary program that combines a liberal arts education and selective business subjects with classes, guest lectures and seminars in leadership.
 The core curriculum of the ORGL program focuses on understanding theoretical and practical approaches to leadership.
 “Leadership,” by definition, is not limited to for-profit enterprises, but extends to all forms of organizational life (e.g., non-profit, government, education) as well as our interpersonal and group relationships.
 Accordingly, this program provides a coherent pathway for students wishing to become leaders across all sectors by targeting skill areas essential for leadership, organizational success and a lifetime of personal and professional achievement.

 Successful students need to enjoy working in team-based environments and desire to make an impact in their organizations and communities.
 They understand how organizations function, have strong critical thinking and problem solving skills and are self-, socially-, and globally-aware.
 These characteristics enable our students to succeed in a variety of careers, including human resources, sales, banking and public service.